 American Express Blue Business Credit Cards

-Get 2% back/2x points per $1 on the first $50,000 in annual everyday business purchases (then unlimited 1% back or 1x points) with either the American Express Blue Business Cash™ Card (for cash back in the form of a statement credit – (See Rates & Fees) or the Blue Business® Plus Credit Card from American Express (for travel rewards – See Rates & Fees).
+Get 2% cash back or 2x Membership Rewards® points per $1 on the first $50,000 in annual everyday business purchases (then unlimited 1% back or 1x points) with either The American Express Blue Business Cash™ Card (for cash back in the form of a statement credit – (See Rates & Fees)) or The Blue Business® Plus Credit Card from American Express (for travel rewards – See Rates & Fees).
 Rewards points are redeemable for cash, travel, or 1:1 Membership Rewards point transfers.
 Find out more: Amex Blue Business Credit Cards Review

 American Express Business Gold Card

 Earn up to 4x Membership Rewards points on 2 select categories where your business spent the most each month (on up to $150,000 spent annually, then 1x point) with the American Express® Business Gold Card.
 The annual fee is $295 ($375 if the application is received on or after 2/1/24; See Rates & Fees).
 Find out more: American Express Business Gold Review

 The Business Platinum Card from American Express

 Southwest Rapid Rewards Performance Business Credit Card

-Get up to 3x Rapid Rewards points on Southwest purchases with the Southwest Rapid Rewards® Performance Business Credit Card.
+Earn up to 4x Rapid Rewards points on Southwest purchases with the Southwest® Rapid Rewards® Performance Business Credit Card.
 Enjoy free inflight WiFi credits and 4 Upgraded Boardings per year.
 Receive 9,000 bonus points every card anniversary.
 Find out more: Southwest Airlines Business Credit Card Review